Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 HW Testing
 ----------

-**Issue:** When running on HW, the performance numbers reported by the test harness change a lot from run to run.
+**Issue:** When running on HW, the performance numbers reported by the test harness vary a lot from run to run.

-- Making sure to start the AIE graph before starting the DMA engine.
-The performance counters start at the same time as the DMA engine.
-If the graph is not already started and ready to send / receive data, the performance counters will be incremented by an arbitrary number of cycles.
+- Making sure to start the AIE graph before starting the PL DMA engine.
+The performance counters start at the same time as the PL DMA engine starts.
+If the graph is not already started and ready to transfer data, the performance counters will be incremented by an arbitrary number of cycles before the application actually starts.